raspberrypilearning/rainbow-run/en/step_7.md

 --- task ---

-Right-click on the Capsule GameObject in the Hierarchy window and select 'Duplicate'.
+Right-click on the 'Capsule' GameObject in the Hierarchy window and select 'Duplicate'.

 Use the move tool to drag the new capsule to another position.